 People's Choice Award

-An audience award given to the most popular feature-length fiction film, feature-length documentary and short.
+An audience award given to the most popular feature-length fiction film, feature-length documentary, short and music video.

 Music on Film-Film on Music Documentary Grant Program